How To Be Safer Online Right Now, From Passwords To Spam Filters

 Also, you should always opt into two-factor identification — which adds an extra layer of security to all your accounts and requires you to verify your login either via a text or email code.
 And if you suspect that your device is being hacked, you should disable access to your camera, microphone, and speakers.

-Lastly, check out the Public Health Agency of Canada for the latest and most accurate information as a way of dispelling fake news.
+Lastly, you can also check out FEMA's rumour control centre, created in response to the rampant misinformation out there about coronavirus as a way of dispelling fake news.

 Advertisement